dustywhite7/Econ8320/SlidesCode/6 - Multiprocessing.md

 ### Serial Programs

-When we perform calculations, some steps MUST be performed sequentially.
+When we perform tasks, some steps MUST be performed sequentially.

+- We need to aim our Halo rocket launcher prior to pulling the trigger
 - We need to estimate regression coefficients before we can estimate standard errors on those coefficients
 - We need to fit a machine learning model before we can use it to make predictions
-- We need to aim our Halo rocket launcher prior to pulling the trigger

 ---